BP Oil Accident Attorneys

 The 2005 Texas City Refinery Explosion

-On March 23, 2005 a BP refinery in Texas City had an explosion that occurred nearly 100 years to the day of the Texas City Disaster.
-At the time, the refinery was the third largest refinery in the state.
-While no accidents are acceptable, having an explosion at a refinery at this level.
+On March 23, 2005, a BP refinery in Texas City was the site of an explosion that occurred nearly 100 years to the day of the Texas City Disaster.
+At the time, the refinery was the third largest in the state.
+While no accident is acceptable, an explosion at a refinery of this size is particularly catastrophic.
 The explosion was caused after a cloud of hydrocarbon vapor ignited.
 The blast claimed the lives of 15 workers and injured 180 more.
 It was later revealed that the plant was in a severe state of neglect and basic maintenance and upkeep would have prevented the tragedy.
 This news was shocking as Texas City was already the site of the worst industrial accident in America.
-BP’s disregard for history and lack of safety standards killed 15 employees.

 BP’s Safety History